Ympax13/Token_And_Ip_Grabber/README.md

 # Token_And_Ip_Grabber
-A Token and IP Grabber made with Python
+A Discord Token and IP Grabber made with Python using Webhooks

 # Installation
 1) Install Python (https://www.python.org/downloads/)